It’s thought that two in every ten adults in the UK experience hearing loss. There are many easily detectable signs to identify this.

-Just like our eyesight, hearing has its own natural aging process.
+Just like our eyesight, hearing has its own natural ageing process.
 The majority of people experience gradual hearing loss through the course of life.
-But new digital hearing aid technology can manage that hearing loss in 95% of cases and help you to regain a better quality of life.
+New digital hearing aid technology, however, can manage that hearing loss in 95% of cases and help you regain your hearing allowing you to enjoy the quality of life you deserve.

-We will ask you a few questions about your hearing and general health.
+I will ask you a few questions about your hearing and general health.

 The audiometric procedure involves the following tests;

 Pure tone testing (Audiometry)

 This group of tests is plotted on an audiogram which shows your hearing sensitivity.
 It answers the question of whether or not your hearing sensitivity is within the normal range, or if there is a hearing loss.
 The test results are also used as a tool to reveal any asymmetry (hearing sensitivity that is not equal between the two ears).
 The audiometric configuration (the “shape” of the thresholds) and the rest of the group of tests also give me information toward a diagnosis of ear abnormalities.

 This battery of tests involves carefully listening through headphones that are placed over the ears or insert earphones that are placed in the ear canals.
 Next, pure tones will be presented through the headphones or insert earphones, as well as through a bone conduction vibrator on a headband that is placed behind the ear.
 You will listen for the softest level you can detect, and will push a button or raise your hand in response.
 This will determine your hearing thresholds.

 Additional tests may be added to the group of tests if asymmetry of thresholds is found, or if you have tinnitus or dizziness.